ibhagwan/smartyank.nvim/README.md

   },
   osc52 = {
     enabled = true,
-    ssh_only = true,        -- OSC52 yank also in local sessions
+    ssh_only = true,        -- false to OSC52 yank also in local sessions
-    silent = false,         -- false to disable the "n chars copied" echo echo_hl = "Directory",  -- highlight group of the echo message }
+    silent = false,         -- true to disable the "n chars copied" echo echo_hl = "Directory",  -- highlight group of the OSC52 echo message }
 }
 ```